beguira86/smartcart/README.md

 ####[URL  -  http://intense-refuge-9476.herokuapp.com](http://intense-refuge-9476.herokuapp.com/signup)

+With all requests that change the db (all except index) send the access_token back as Access-Token

 ## Methods
 ###User
 To create a new user - Send a post request to "/signup" with the params: email, username and password, with an optional param for name.
 As always, save your access token to send back later